 New Traces are posted regularly.
-So visit the ‘Traces analysed’ pages for new examples of letters and other kinds of documents worked through in detail.
+Visit the ‘Traces analysed’ pages for new examples of letters and other kinds of documents worked through in detail.

 The term ‘trace’ influentially appears in the work of Collingwood, Bloch and Derrida, albeit used somewhat differently by each.
 Derrida comments that ‘The trace is not a presence but is rather the simulacrum of a presence that dislocates, displaces, and refers beyond itself.
 The trace has, properly speaking, no place, for effacement belongs to the very structure of the trace…’ (Speech and Phenomena, p.156).
 However, the core aspect is that the trace marks the absence of a presence and thus can relate to the future as well as the past, indeed to the present too.
 This is interesting, with the possibilities for tracing the trace more upfront in Collingwood’s and Bloch’s discussions, but also strongly present elsewhere in the Derridarian corpus of work too.